karlssonjohan/ubuntu-on-chromebook/README.md

 The system will reboot and prepare for Developer Mode.
 It will take a few minutes.
 When it's done it will reboot again.

+Optionally you can press ctrl-d at the "OS verification is OFF" screen to make the boot a bit faster.

 ### Open a shell in chrome browser
 Only works in developer mode.